Innocent-R/weather-api/README.md

 Project: Weather API

-The weather API has one api which is the weather api from the open weather map.
-This helps to get weather data or information by using fetch function.
-The user inputs the name of the city and the country and gets the temperature of the day.
+The Weather API uses data from the OpenWeatherMap API to retrieve current weather information through the fetch function.
+The user enters the name of a city and country to receive the day’s temperature.

 How It's Made:
 Tech used: HTML, CSS, and JavaScript